 The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Group's website.
-Legislation in the United Kingdom governing the preparation and dissemination of the financial statements may differ from legislation in other jurisdictions.

 CORPORATE GOVERNANCE REPORT

 Statement of Compliance

 Save for the Companies Act, there is no mandatory corporate governance regime in the British Virgin Islands with which the Group must comply.
 However, the Directors recognise the importance of sound corporate governance and intend to comply with appropriate recognised corporate governance standards as far as practicable and to the extent appropriate given the Group's size, assets, liabilities and other relevant information.
 In practice this means that the Group will be complying with the QCA Guidelines for AIM Companies.